WNPR: Programming

 Connecticut Public Radio features the programs Where We Live, The Colin McEnroe Show, Audacious with Chion Wolf, Seasoned, and Disrupted with Khaliah Brown-Dean, all based in Hartford.
 The station also syndicates NPR programming.
 Connecticut Public Radio also produces the regional news show Next with the New England News Collaborative.

 From 1982 to 2019, Faith Middleton hosted various shows out of the New Haven studio.
 She hosted The Faith Middleton Show and The Faith Middleton Food Schmooze, until she retired in 2019.

-In 2020, The Wheelhouse, a Wednesday weekly political round table talk show was absorbed into Where We Live's schedule on Wednesday mornings, and still with a focus on local and national politics.
+In 2021, The Wheelhouse, a Wednesday weekly political round table talk show was absorbed into Where We Live's schedule on Wednesday mornings, and still with a focus on local and national politics.
+The Wheelhouse returned in the same time slot in 2023.

 In the aftermath of Hurricane Maria which hit Puerto Rico in September 2017, WNPR produced a documentary entitled "The Island Next Door", focused on the impact of the storm on the island and the links between New England and Puerto Rico.
 The documentary was released in late 2018 to coincide with the one year mark since the storm ravaged Puerto Rico.